MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Sweden/automatic-account-codes.md

 ---
     title: Automatic Account Codes - Sweden
-    description: You can use customized posting groups to automate recurring transactions in journals, sales documents, or purchase documents.
+    description: Learn how to use customized posting groups to automate recurring transactions in journals, sales documents, or purchase documents.

     documentationcenter: ''
     author: SorenGP